 The result?
 He was banished from the team’s batting cages unless supervised.

-Pissed, rebellious and a bit desperate he turned to a batting tee in a tiny space on the team’s training campus.
+Pissed, rebellious and a bit desperate to practice his hitting he turned to a batting tee in a tiny space on the team’s training campus.

 What begins as a ego-driven rebellion shifts to something else:

 “However four or five days into it something changed.
 I began to enjoy it.
 After the first fifteen or so swings, my mind would quiet and the swings would start to be fluid….
 I even made a ritual of placing the ball on the tee the same way every tie…my tee work had started out as a form of punishment, yet it suddenly felt like something else, something more than just a hitting exercise.

 He continued the routine even after he started showing significant improvement; even after returned to the lineup.